YouTransactor-SAS/mPOS-SDK-IOS/README.md

 ### 1. General Architecture

-This diagrams describes the general YouTransactor MPOS iOS SDK architecture.

-Only the uCubeAPI methods and the RPC commands are public and can be called by the payment application.
+The diagram below describes the SDK's architecture.
+The Application has access to the Payment, MDM and connection modules using the uCubeAPI interface.
+The RPC module is public so the application has a direct access to it.

 ![archi_sdk_mpos_ios](https://user-images.githubusercontent.com/59020462/86530543-d16c8a00-beb9-11ea-80b0-1dd8e927437e.png)